uri-nyx/Talea/doc/manual/cpu.md

     │╰────────╯╰───────╯│
     ╰───────────────────╯

 The Taleä System default configuration reserves data memory from `0x0000` to `0x00ff` for i/o devices, and provides three different coupled devices.
+Hardware devices contain up to 16 byte-size accessible registers for interface with the machine.

+It's worth noticing that devides 15 and 16 correspond to pseudo devices that provide information about the system and it's configuration:

+The system device is comprised by the following registers:

+- [0x0] MEMSIZE: indicates the total available memory of the system (normal configurations include 1, 2, 4, 8 or 16 MB), encoded as a byte `(n * (64 * 1024) + (64 * 1024))`.
+- [0x1] CLOCK: clock speed, in Mhz (turbo speed is around 20-25 Mhz).
+- [0x2] INT: last interrupt raised (8 bit vector).
+Writing or reading to this register sets it to 1 (no exception).
+- [0x3] POWER: if written to, the machine will halt and power off.
+- [0x4..0x9] YEAR, MONTH, DAY, HOUR, MINUTE, SECOND.
+- [0xA, 0xB] RESERVED.
+- [0xC] DEVICES: number of connected devices.
+- [0xD] ARCHITECTURE: architecture ID.
+- [0xE] VENDOR: vendor ID.
+- [0xF] RESERVED.

+The device map (device 0x10) stores the device id for each device or 0 if it's not installed.

 ## Instruction Set